 Route 4: (Chiavenna) – Maloja – Sils – Silvaplana – St. Moritz Bahnhof

-Route 6: Chamues-ch – Samedan – Celerian – St. Moritz Dorf – St. Moritz Bad – Corvatsch – Furtschellas – Sils
+Route 6*: Chamues-ch – Samedan – Celerina – St. Moritz Dorf Klinik Gut – St. Moritz Bad – Corvatsch – Furtschellas – Sils

 Route 9: St. Moritz Dorf – Bahnhof – Signalbahn – Youth Hostel

-During the Ski World Championships, the bus lines nr two and six will be operating via Celerina Punt Schlattain directly to St. Moritz Klinik Gut (replacement stop for St. Moritz Schulhausplatz) and not stopping at the train station St. Moritz.
-The not served stops at Celerina Cresta Palace, Celerina Cresta Kulm, St. Moritz Bären and St. Moritz Kulm will be operated by spare shuttle buses.
+During the Ski World Championships, the bus lines nr 2 and 6 will be operating via Celerina Punt Schlattain directly to St. Moritz Klinik Gut (replacement stop for St. Moritz Schulhausplatz) and not stopping at the train station St. Moritz.
+The not served stops at Celerina Cresta Palace, Celerina Cresta Kulm, St. Moritz Bären and St. Moritz Kulm will be operated by spare shuttle buses, which are operating in circles between Celerina and St. Moritz Schulhausplatz.

 From the train station in St. Moritz, Kulm Park is reachable within 10 to 15 minutes on foot.
 For visitors arriving by bus, the replacement stop at St. Moritz Klinik Gut can be used.
 From there, Kulm Park can be reached within 5 to 10 minutes.